 Day 2: Get Out of Town!

 Trains in Switzerland, not surprisingly, are also extremely expensive, but the good news is that Switzerland participates in the Eurail program.
-Whether you buy a Swiss rail pass, a Eurail global pass or a multi-country pass that includes Switzerland, there is no other country in Europe where a rail pass pays for itself faster than in Switzerland.
+Whether you buy a Swiss Pass, a Eurail Global Pass or a multi-country Eurail pass that includes Switzerland, there is no other country in Europe where a rail pass pays for itself faster than in Switzerland.

 Why do I mention this now?
-Well, because of Switzerland’s size, taking day trips from Zurich is one of the best ways to spend three days in Zurich.
-And there are literally dozens to take, whether you head north to the spectacular Rheinfall waterfall, southwest to the Swiss capital of Bern (which, as its German name suggests, is actually home to real-life bears), or charming lakeside cities like Luzern or Zug or northwest, where you’ll find medieval Baden and Bruno Weber Park, a Gaudi-like wonderland just outside of industrial Dietikon that’s one of the best attractions to see during your Zurich itinerary.
+Well, because due to Switzerland’s size, taking day trips is one of the best ways to spend three days in Zurich.
+And there are literally dozens to choose from, whether you head north to the spectacular Rheinfall waterfall or due south to charming lakeside cities like Luzern or Zug.
+Travel southwestward to the Swiss capital of Bern , or go to the northwest instead, where medieval Baden and quasi-futuristic Bruno Weber Park in Dietikon await.

 Day 3: Go Tell It On The Mountain